stoikio/jobs/README.md

 - **DevOps Engineer** in the _Infra squad_ (min **5y** of experience)
   Technical test: [Link](https://github.com/stoikio/jobs/blob/main/devops-engineer/README.md)
-- **JS Full-stack Engineer** in the _Application squad_ (min **5y** of experience)
+- **JS Full-stack Engineer** in the _Distribution squad_ (min **5y** of experience)
   Technical test: [Link](https://github.com/stoikio/jobs/blob/main/js-fullstack-engineer/README.md)

 ## How to apply?

-The entire process can take **less than a week** if you are willing to move fast!
+The whole process can take **under a week** if you are willing to move fast!

-1. **Apply**: Send us an email at [alix.vandame@stoik.io](mailto:alix.vandame@stoik.io) with your LinkedIn profile and the position you are applying to, no resume nor cover letter required (5 min).
+1. **Apply**: Email [alix.vandame@stoik.io](mailto:alix.vandame@stoik.io) with your LinkedIn and the role.
+No resume or cover letter needed (5 min).
-2. **Initial Interview**: Meet us in a video call to introduce Stoïk and discuss the role (30 min).
+2. **Intro call**: A short video call where we walk you through Stoïk and the role (30 min).
-3. **Technical Assessment**: Complete the take-home technical test (~2 hours by yourself, not timed), followed by a review session via video call (1h30 together).
+3. **Technical test**: A take-home exercise (~2 hours, untimed), followed by a review session on a video call (1h30).
-4. **On-site Interviews**: Meet the founders and the rest of the tech team in our Paris office (2 hours).
+4. **On-site**: Come meet the founders and the rest of the team in our Paris office (2 hours).

-If all goes well, we'll make you a full-time job offer.
+If it's a fit on both sides, we'll make you an offer.

 ## Our squads

 Stoïk is structured into three tech squads:

 - **Distribution squad:**
-  - **Focus**: Streamlining the sale of complex cyber-insurance policies, making it as easy as possible to equip new clients.
+  - **Focus**: Build the platform brokers and clients use to take out and manage cyber insurance policies.
-  - **Ideal for**: Those enthusiastic about creating top-notch user experiences and who enjoy transforming complex business logic into elegant code.
+  - **Ideal if**: You care about product quality and get satisfaction from turning messy business logic into clean, reliable code.
-  - **Tech Stack**: TypeScript, React, NestJS, PostgreSQL.
+  - **Stack**: TypeScript, React, NestJS, PostgreSQL.

 - **Security squad:**
-  - **Focus**: Focuses on safeguarding our clients from cyber threats, ensuring robust protection and peace of mind.
+  - **Focus**: Build the tools that actually protect our clients — scanners, detection systems, response tooling.
-  - **Ideal for**: Those who are eager to build software that has a direct, measurable impact on clients' safety.
+  - **Ideal if**: You want your work to have a direct impact on real companies' security.
-  - **Tech Stack**:
+  - **Stack**:
     - TypeScript, React, NestJS, PostgreSQL;
     - Golang, Kubernetes, PostgreSQL.

 - **Infra squad:**
-  - **Focus**: Management of the infrastructure for the above squads, and assistance with cyber incident resolution.
+  - **Focus**: Run and evolve the infrastructure everything else depends on.
-  - **Ideal for**: Those dedicated to maintaining a solid operational foundation.
+  - **Ideal if**: You like owning systems end-to-end and take pride in things not breaking.
-  - **Tech Stack**: Terraform, Kubernetes, CI/CD, AWS.
+  - **Stack**: Terraform, Kubernetes, CI/CD, AWS.

 ## Perks

-- **High-end equipment**: Access to top-tier computer and tech tools.
+- **Good equipment**: Access to high-end hardware and the tools you need to do your best work.
-- **Challenging work**: Solve complex engineering problems within a highly motivated team (only 1 tech team member has left since Stoïk’s creation).
+- **Hard problems, small team**: The engineering challenges here are genuinely difficult, and the team stays (only two person has left the tech team since Stoïk was founded).
-- **Prime location**: Modern office in central Paris (France).
+- **Central Paris office**: Modern space, good location.
-- **Flexibility**: Flexible remote work policy and generous time off.
+- **Flexible remote**: We don't count days in the office.
+Come in when it makes sense.
-- **Comprehensive benefits**: Full French social benefits including health care, meal vouchers, and commuting support.
+- **Full French benefits**: Health cover, meal vouchers, and commuting support.

 ## FAQ

 - **Are you open to remote work?**
-  Yes, but applicants must be based in the Paris area.
-We offer a very flexible remote policy.
+  Yes, but you need to be Paris-based.
+We have a flexible remote policy and don't track office days.

-- **What kind of contract is available?**
+- **What contracts do you offer?**
-  We are hiring for full-time positions only.
-Internships, part-time roles, and student positions are not available.
+  Full-time only.
+No internships, apprenticeships, or part-time roles.

-- **What language is primarily used at Stoïk?**
+- **What language do you work in?**
-  All written communication is in English, and all oral communication is in French.
-Being fluent in French is a must-have.
+  Written communication is in English, spoken is in French.
+You need to be fluent in French.

-- **What is the size of the team?**
+- **How big is the team?**
-  Stoïk has a team of 110 members, including 20 engineers working in the tech-team.
+  140 people in total, including 25 engineers on the tech team.

-- **What is the typical work culture at Stoïk?**
+- **What's the culture like?**
-  We have a collaborative and fast-paced environment centered around innovation and teamwork.
-We value transparency, continuous learning, and personal growth.
+  Fast-moving and fairly direct.
+Low on process, high on ownership.
+We try to keep things simple and give people real responsibility early.

-- **What is the salary range for these positions?**
+- **What's the salary range?**
-  We offer competitive salaries.
-Specific compensation details are discussed during the interview process.
+  Competitive.
+We discuss specifics during the process.

-- **Do you offer equity?**
+- **Is there equity?**
-  Yes, every team member is provided with equity as part of their compensation package.
+  Yes, everyone gets equity.

 ---

-Ready to help secure Europe’s digital landscape?
-[Apply now](mailto:tech-jobs@stoik.io) and join us at Stoïk!
+Interested?
+[Apply now](mailto:alix.vandame@stoik.io) and join us at Stoïk!

 ![2024 02-STOIK-REPORTAGE-WEB 70-©VALENTIN NAUTON-08900-min-min](https://github.com/user-attachments/assets/9529440c-0909-446d-944f-fe504d14ff4a)